Juris-M/citeproc-cite-service/README.md

 This operation will take some time to complete.

 How this data is merged into the local data store will vary depending on the local environment.
-If desired, the functions in `callbacks.js` can be modified to perform direct database update operations.
+The functions in `callbacks.js` should be modified to perform direct database update operations.

 # Data structures